OxygenCobalt/OxygenCobalt/README.md

 #### Other info

 - Messaging: Use E-Mail.
 I do not like Discord or Telegram.
-- Social Media: Is an psychologically unhealthy vice.
+- Social Media: Is a psychologically unhealthy vice.
 - PGP:
     - <details><summary>Public Key</summary>
       <p>